How NFT Law is shaping the future of the NFT art market

 1. The owner of the NFT will be given a token of authenticity to their digital art.

-2. Secondly, for the buyer, the NFT creates a potentially helpful online canvas.
+2. Secondly, the NFT creates a potentially helpful online canvas for the buyer.

 3. In the case of digital artists, they are given the opportunity to share a new genre of performative artwork.